 After a certain period, the changes that were implemented concerning the issues detected should have yielded positive results.
 If so, the process should be standardized and replicated in other areas where possible.
 Your company can then start the kaizen method again by focusing on a new area of improvement (security, quality control, etc.) and so on.

-Advantages of the Kaizen method
+Advantages of implementing the kaizen method in an organisation

 The application of this method offers several advantages: